 The application fee is $25.
 Upon approval of the permit, a $250 fee is required.

 A Tree Protection Plan identifies preservation methods for Protected Trees and provides a Tree Replacement and Remediation Plan for Protected Trees that are requested to be removed.
 A Tree Protection Plan must be submitted in order to be granted a Tree Removal Permit.

-With a Tree Removal Permit, protected trees may be removed within the footprint of the residential structures, including garage, carport, driveway and swimming pool.
+With a Tree Removal Permit, protected trees may be removed within ten feet of the footprint of the principal residential structures, or within the immediate footprint of site improvements (including but not limited to the garage, carport, driveway, and swimming pool) without replacement or remediation.